Mentone, Victoria: History

 The development of Mentone began in the late 1800s, the Post Office opening on 16 May 1884.

 Tom Roberts and Frederick McCubbin were painting on the beach at Mentone one day in the summer of 1886-87 when they noticed a young man painting nearby.
 This was Arthur Streeton who they asked to join them.
 They, and others, later became known as the Heidelberg school of artists.

-The original Mentone Fire station was located on the corner of Brindisi Street and Mentone Parade, Mentone in 1906 and after the new fire station was built it was relocated to Lalor in 1957.
+The original Mentone fire station was located on the corner of Brindisi Street and Mentone Parade, Mentone in 1906 and after the new fire station was built it was relocated to Nepean Hwy, Mentone in 1957.

 Shopping

 Mentone is home to a lively shopping area along Como Parade West, Balcombe Road, Mentone Parade and surrounding streets and laneways.
 This shopping strip offers a wide range of restaurants, cafes, bakeries, clothing stores, supermarkets, travel agents, fancy dress, craft, home, book stores and more.
 A second commercial area has grown along Nepean Highway; this may expand as the former Nylex factory site between Nepean Highway and Warrigal road is redeveloped into a bulky goods retail precinct.

-Neighbouring suburb, Cheltenham, comprises one of the biggest shopping centres in Australia – Westfield Southland.
+Neighbouring suburb, Cheltenham, includes one of the biggest shopping centres in Australia – Westfield Southland.
 This shopping mall incorporates a two-level bridge that spans the six lanes of Nepean Highway.
 It is the main shopping centre for people of Mentone and surrounds.
 A new train station opened in 2017 on the west side of Southland near Bay Street.

 In late 2010, Thrift Park shopping centre between Lower Dandenong Road and Nepean Highway just east of Warrigal Road went through with a $35-million redevelopment.
 The redevelopment included demolishing the original centre that was "ageing" and building a larger Woolworths supermarket plus additional stores.
 The centre officially opened in December 2010.

 Politics

 In terms of state and federal government Mentone is situated in the Electoral district of Mordialloc and Sandringham for state parliament and the Electoral district of Isaacs in the federal system.
-In the 2018 Victorian State election and the 2019 Australian Federal Election, every booth in Mentone reported a majority of votes for the Labor Party.
+In the 2018 Victorian state election and the 2019 Australian federal election, every booth in Mentone reported a majority of votes for the Labor Party.